 What are Mold and Mildew, and What’s the Difference?

-Mildew is just mold in early stages.
+Mildew is just mold in its early stage.
 Mildew is usually black, brown, yellow, or white, occasionally orange or pink, and can look dusty or flat.

 Why You Don’t Want Mold in Your House